KhomsiAdam/quickchat/README.md

 Real time chat app build with Next.js 13.
 The application allows users to engage in instant messaging, after connecting with your Google account you can add friends by e-mail.

+Demo at: https://livequickchat.vercel.app.
 You can open two browsers with different accounts to try the application for yourself.

 Key Features:
 - Real-time messaging.